 Note: A key gaming license is considered a public benefit.
 Under Colorado law, persons applying for a public benefit must establish lawful presence in the United States by providing certain types of identification and submitting a signed affidavit.
 The original key application contains the affidavit, and the identification will be obtained during the background process.
 The renewal application contains the necessary forms to establish lawful presence.
 For more information on lawful presence requirements, visit the main Department of Revenue web site.

-Note: New business applications can take 6 months to a year or more to complete, depending upon the complexity of the investigation and the workload of the Division's background staff.
+Note: New business applications can take six months to a year or more to complete, depending upon the complexity of the investigation and the workload of the Division's background staff.

-No license is required of any other suppliers of goods to casinos, although the Division of Gaming reserves the right to subject any business or individual supplying goods to a casino to a finding of suitability.
+No license is required of any other suppliers of goods to casinos.
+However, the Division of Gaming reserves the right to subject any business or individual supplying goods to a casino to a finding of suitability.

 UPDATED PROCESS FOR ISSUING INDIVIDUAL GAMING LICENSES

 The Division of Gaming updated its licensing process for certain licenses as of February 17, 2012.
 The revised process impacts those licensees who are out of the state of Colorado.